Pavlik1400/FaceIt/README.md

 4) **Give permissions on Android and usage**</br>
 - After installation firstly go to Settings -> All programs -> FaceIt -> Permissions/Other permissions -> Start in background.
 Give that permission
-- Open app, it will automatic redirect to Data access permission.
+- Open app, it will authomatically redirect to Data access permission.
 Give it too
 - Go to app, enter Installed Apps and tick all apps yuo want to lock
 - Go to Add user and take a few photos of yourself.
 It will ask you permission to use camera.
 Give it. **Important!** Make photos from different edges.
 Dot`d be scared to make too much photos.
 Program will authomatically return to to main screen when where are enough photos!
 - Press Start service.
 Now app is running!